davidknaack/FirmataWebApi/README.md

 Firmata Web Api is a Windows Service that provides a bridge between the web and an Arduino running Firmata.
 The web API uses HTTP GET so it is easy to use from anywhere.

+Note that there is no security whatsoever.
+Keep this in mind when you expose the server.
+Some kind of authentication is on the TODO list.

 The Arduino interface is via a branch of the Sharpduino project, and the web interface is via self-hosted NancyFX.